anamatoso/RANO-classification/README.md

 # RANO-classification <!-- omit from toc -->

-This repository contains the scripts used to classify the RANO criteria.
+This repository contains the scripts used to classify the RANO criteria used in the following paper: [Towards a deep learning approach for classifying treatment response in glioblastomas](https://arxiv.org/abs/2504.18268)

 It includes scripts for preprocessing and organizing of the data from the LUMIERE dataset.

 ## Table of Contents <!-- omit from toc -->